Get started with content explorer

 Access to content explorer is highly restricted because it lets you read the contents of scanned files.

 These permissions supercede permissions that are locally assigned to the items, which allows viewing of the content.

-There are two roles that grant access to content explorer and it is granted using the Compliance Center:
+There are two roles that grant access to content explorer and it is granted using the Microsoft Purview compliance portal:

 Content Explorer List viewer: Membership in this role group allows you to see each item and its location in list view.
 The

 data classification list viewerrole has been pre-assigned to this role group.

 Content Explorer Content viewer: Membership in this role group allows you to view the contents of each item in the list.
 The